aeolusproject/aeolusproject.github.com/releases/conductor-0.14.0.md

 ##Project Overview

-Aeolus is software for running virtual machines both internally on your own equipment, and in Clouds from several leading vendors.
+Aeolus is software for running virtual machines both internally on your own equipment, and in clouds from several leading vendors.
 All at the same time.

 Aeolus is comprised of several component projects that work together, including: